Kuipo/Hades-2-Free-the-Nipple-Edition/README.md

 ## Features

+- Replaces 36 character portraits for the female characters
-- Replaces 14 character portraits for the female characters in the game
+- Replaces 1 character portraits for the female characters
 - Modifies some of the effects such as glint, glow, and wiggle where appropriate to adjust for the changes in the armor

 ## Install